cmoesgaard/curl/docs/INTERNALS.md

  `lib/timeval.c` features replacement functions for systems that don't have `gettimeofday()` and a few support functions for timeval conversions.

- A function named `curl_version()` that returns the full curl version string is found in `lib/version.c`.
+ A function named `carl_version()` that returns the full carl version string is found in `lib/version.c`.

 <a name="persistent"></a>
 Persistent Connections
 ======================

- The persistent connection support in libcurl requires some considerations on how to do things inside of the library.
+ The persistent connection support in libcarl requires some considerations on how to do things inside of the library.

- - The `Curl_easy` struct returned in the [`curl_easy_init()`][2] call
+ - The `Curl_easy` struct returned in the [`carl_easy_init()`][2] call
    must never hold connection-oriented data.
 It is meant to hold the root data as well as all the options etc that the library-user may choose.

  - The `Curl_easy` struct holds the "connection cache" (an array of pointers to `connectdata` structs).

- - This enables the 'curl handle' to be reused on subsequent transfers.
+ - This enables the 'carl handle' to be reused on subsequent transfers.

- - When libcurl is told to perform a transfer, it first checks for an already existing connection in the cache that we can use.
+ - When libcarl is told to perform a transfer, it first checks for an already existing connection in the cache that we can use.
 Otherwise it creates a new one and adds that to the cache.
 If the cache is full already when a new connection is added, it will first close the oldest unused one.

  - When the transfer operation is complete, the connection is left open.
-Particular options may tell libcurl not to, and protocols may signal closure on connections and then they won't be kept open, of course.
+Particular options may tell libcarl not to, and protocols may signal closure on connections and then they won't be kept open, of course.

- - When `curl_easy_cleanup()` is called, we close all still opened connections, unless of course the multi interface "owns" the connections.
+ - When `carl_easy_cleanup()` is called, we close all still opened connections, unless of course the multi interface "owns" the connections.

- The curl handle must be re-used in order for the persistent connections to work.
+ The carl handle must be re-used in order for the persistent connections to work.

 <a name="multi"></a>